Tap-tatatap. Tap-tatatap. Tap-tatatap.

 “The psychic attack was that bad, huh?”

-“Oh, yeah, that was pretty terrible too.
+“Oh, yeah, that sucked too.
 I meant more what we did to the shiftry.
 I know it was trying to kill you, and maybe this is the only way it’ll become tame, but it still felt… cruel.”

 Blue looks back at him, remembering the pokemon and people that were cut down by the shiftry in Viridian.
 “If that’s what it takes?
 Sure.”
 He punches the button for the lobby.
 “Better us than them.”